djtech42/YikYakTerminal/README.md

 ## API and Licensing

 This app is licensed under the GPL license.
+Feel free to contribute to it.

 This software utilizes PyGeoCoder to convert addresses to coordinates (licensed under BSD): http://code.xster.net/pygeocoder/wiki/Home